Walsall Canal: History

 Ryders Green Junction is the southern terminus.
 The Wednesbury Old Canal turns to the right.

 The Walsall Canal has a complex early history.
 When the Birmingham and Fazeley Canal was first promoted, it was intended to link the mineral resources of Wednesbury to the Coventry Canal and the Oxford Canal.
 A network of small canals in the Wednesbury area would serve the coal and ironstone mines, which were at a lower level than the Birmingham Canal, later the Birmingham Canal Navigations.
 The new canal was a competitor to the Birmingham Canal.
 It was supported by the Earl of Dudley, whose property near Broadwaters would benefit from its construction, and opposed by the Earl of Dartmouth, as the canal would cross his land.
 The Birmingham Canal proposed an alternative, involving branches from the Wednesbury Canal, a little further to the south.

 The two companies had reached a compromise by the time a bill was submitted to Parliament.
 When the Birmingham and Fazeley Canal Act 1783 (23 Geo.
 3. c.
 92) was passed, it authorised the new company to build a canal between Fazeley and Aston, where it rose through a flight of locks to meet the Birmingham Canal at its eastern end.
 They could then use the BCN main line and the Wednesbury Canal to reach Ryder's Green, where they would build a detached part of their canal to reach Broadwaters and the mines in that area.
-The two companies amalgamated in 1784, becoming the Birmingham Canal Navigations in 1794.
+The two companies amalgamated by the Birmingham and Fazeley Canal Act 1784 (24 Geo.
+3. Sess.
+2. c.
+4), becoming the Birmingham Canal Navigations in 1794.
 John Smeaton was employed to be the engineer for both sections of the new canal, and John Pinkerton, a well-known canal contractor, was engaged to build the canal from Ryder's Green to Broadwaters, and then some of the main line from Fazeley Junction.
 This was the first section of what was to become the Walsall Canal.
 The 1783 act also authorised six collateral cuts from the Broadwaters Canal, including the Toll End and Gospel Oak branches.